robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 ## Proof by Contradiction
 Otherwise known as an **indirect proof**, you show that if a proposition were false, then some false fact would be true.
 Since a false fact by definition can't be true, then the proposition must be true.

+### Method
+1. Write "We use proof by contradiction."
+2. Write, "Suppose P is false."